-I’ve walked across Scotland four times in an event called “The Great Outdoors Challenge” sponsored by a magazine called The Great Outdoors.
+I’ve walked across Scotland five times in an event called “The Great Outdoors Challenge.”
+(Until recently the event was sponsored by a magazine called The Great Outdoors.)
 About 320 people participate in the TGOC, leaving from one of 12 starting points on the west coast and ending anywhere on the east coast between the towns of Fraserburgh and Arbroath.

 There is no single route across the country like the Appalachian Trail or the Pacific Crest Trail.
 Instead, hikers create a route from a variety of starting materials–footpaths, ATV trails, ancient “drovers trails” and “stalkers trails” used for herding and hunting, logging roads, paved roads, even highways.
 Some routes feature stretches where there are no paths at all.
 In those areas walkers must navigate by line of sight, map and compass, or GPS.